Srđan Subotić

-Srđan Subotić ([sř̩d͡ʑan sǔbotitɕ]; born 27 February 1980) is a Croatian professional basketball coach and former player who is the head coach for Split of the ABA League and the Croatian League, and for the men's Croatia national under-18 team.
+Srđan Subotić ([sř̩d͡ʑan sǔbotitɕ]; born 27 February 1980) is a Croatian professional basketball coach and former player who is the head coach for Polski Cukier Toruń of the Polish Basketball League (PLK) and for the men's Croatia national under-18 team.

-Playing career
+Professional career

 A point guard, Subotić spent his playing career in Croatia, Slovenia, Belgium, Poland and Sweden.
 During his playing days, he played for Split, Krka, Verviers-Pepinster, Turów Zgorzelec, Jämtland, the Sundsvall Dragons, Cedevita, and Jolly JBS.
 In 2008, while playing for the Sundsvall Dragons in Sweden his teammate was 6-time NBA champion and 7-time NBA All-Star Scottie Pippen.
 He retired as a player with Split in 2017.

 National team career

 In July 1998, Subotić was a member of the Croatia under-18 team that won the silver medal at the FIBA Europe Under-18 Championship in Varna, Bulgaria.
 Over eight tournament games, he averaged 6.2 points, 1.1 rebounds, and 1.1 assists per game.
 In July 1999, Subotić was a member of the Croatia under-19 team that won the bronze medal at the FIBA Under-19 World Championship in Portugal.
 Over eight tournament games, he averaged 5.4 points, 1.8 rebounds, and 2.5 assists per game.

 In 2000, Subotić was a member of the Croatia under-20 team at the European Championship for Young Men in Ohrid, Macedonia.
 Over seven tournament games, he averaged five points and 1.4 assists per game.
 In August 2001, Subotić was a member of the Croatia under-21 team that won the silver medal at the FIBA Under-21 World Championship in Saitama, Japan.
 Over eight tournament games, he averaged six points, 1.8 rebounds, and 2.5 assists per game.

 On 2 December 1998, Subotić made his debut for the Croatia national team in a 111–77 win over Iceland in Šibenik at the FIBA EuroBasket 1999 qualification semi-final round.
 He recorded 9 points in 6 minutes.
 Later, he played one more game in the EuroBasket 1999 qualification.